46.5 AMA PRA Category 1 Credit(s)™ available.

 Special Offering for the American College of Emergency Physicians

 The American College of Emergency Physicians, the American Medical Informatics Association, and Oregon Health & Science University are pleased to offer this special version of the 10x10 course aimed at emergency physicians.
-This is the seventh annual offering of this special version of the course.
+This is the eighth annual offering of this special version of the course.
 This offering of the AMIA-OHSU 10x10 Course is focused on Emergency Medicine physicians and other emergency personnel.
-The content is geared to Emergency Medicine and the in-person session takes place at the American College of Emergency Physicians (ACEP) Scientific Assembly in Washington, DC from October 29 - Nov.
-1, 2017.
-The date of the in-person session is Saturday, October 28, 2017, from 9 am until 3 pm.
+The content is geared to Emergency Medicine and the in-person session takes place at the American College of Emergency Physicians (ACEP) Scientific Assembly in San Diego, CA from October 1 - 4, 2018.
+The date of the in-person session is still to be determined.

 The goal of the AMIA-OHSU 10x10 program is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology.
 It also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 The course provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
 It provides up-to-date details on current events in the field, including the "meaningful use" of electronic health records specified by the Health Information Technology for Economic and Clinical Health (HITECH) Act of the American Recovery and Reinvestment Act (ARRA, also known as the economic stimulus package) of 2009.